gwthomas/sol-framework/README.md

 Uses the MIT license (see LICENSE for details)

 Features:
--Supports iPhone and iPad, including retina display -Uses OpenGL ES 2.0
+Supports iPhone and iPad, including retina display Uses OpenGL ES 2.0
--Scenegraph to allow heirarchy of objects
+Scenegraph to allow heirarchy of objects
--Batch rendering of sprites
+Batch rendering of sprites
--TTF font rendering
+TTF font rendering
--Physics with chipmunk
+Physics with chipmunk
--Smart resource manager avoids loading duplicates of resources -Audio using ogg vorbis.
-Stream or load the whole file into memory -TexturePacker integration for simple sprite sheet creation
+Smart resource manager avoids loading duplicates of resources Audio using ogg vorbis.
+Stream or load the whole file into memory TexturePacker integration for simple sprite sheet creation

 Plans for the future:
--Android
+Android
--Networking
+Networking

 Questions?
 Comments?
 Suggestions?
 Email me at gwthomas@berkeley.edu or join the Facebook page for discussion and announcements at http://www.facebook.com/solframework